MuhammadHamzaAmir/chartjs-with-dynamic-dataset/README.md

 ![Dynamic Chart](media/data.png)

-7. To observe a graph/chart from static data.
+7. To observe a graph/chart generated from static data.
 We will comment out the following code in the *index.js* file.

 ```
 cubejsApi